tonibuenter/remotequery-java/docs/orm-myths.md

 **Comment**:

-The gab between relational and object models is highly overstated.
+The gab between relational and object models is overstated.
-As soon as you are using technical IDs for single table entries, the design _is_ object oriented.
+As soon as you are using technical IDs for single table entries, the design _is_ object-oriented.
 In many cases this is a good design even without ORM applied.

-On the other side, if the database is _legacy_ and 'deep' relational designed, ORM tools do not provide elegant mappings often resulting in a lot of hand written glue code and configuration.
+On the other side, if the database is _legacy_ and 'deep' relational designed, ORM tools do not provide elegant mappings rather often resulting in a lot of hand written glue code and configuration.